sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

   * Write the new Node extending the ``Node`` class.
   * Implement/Override the ``execute()`` method.
 It would transform the incoming DataFrame and and then pass on the resulting DataFrame to its output Nodes.
-  * In case this Node creates a new DataFrame by reading some data, the incoming DataFrame would be null and this Node would create a new DataFrame from the Data in the store.
+  * In case this Node creates a new DataFrame by reading data from a Data Source, the incoming DataFrame to this Node would be null.
+This Node would create a new DataFrame from the Data read from the Data Source.
   * If the node is updating the incoming schema, also implement/override the ``getOutputSchema()`` method.

 Create the Node JSON file